cid-harvard/vis-toolkit/README.md

 # vis-toolkit

-The **vis-toolkit** is a collection of visualizations using **D3**.
-Its goal is to provide access to fast visualization rendering, in as simple way that can easily be extended.
-It aims to:
+The **vis-toolkit** is a collection of visualization templates (line chart, treemap, etc.) using **D3**.
+Its goal is to provide access to fast visualization rendering, with a simple interface.
+In the future, it will aim to:

-* Allow complex charts composition
+* Allow complex charts composition using reusable components
 * Enable storytelling with step by step display and annotations
-* Provide transitions between charts in a generic and efficient way
+* Provide transitions between visualizations in a generic and efficient way

 One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, users of a social network).
-Those items are usually rows of a dataset and bound to graphical marks.
-Each item is put on the space based on its **dimensions** (e.g. population, gdp).Finally, items can be updated over **time**.
-It uses templates that are a superimposition of layers that reproduce standard charts (treemap, scatterplot).
-Within this template, each **item** is encoded using a graphica marks (e.g. circle, rectangle).
+Those items are usually rows of a dataset.
+They will be bound to graphical marks, sometimes after some preprocessing (e.g. a line chart represents the same item, but over multiple time points).
+Each item is visually encoding using **dimensions** (e.g. population, gdp).
+Each item's dimensions can be updated over **time**.

-Each visualization implements the following set of interactions:
+Each visualization should ideally implement the following set of interactions:

 * `.highlight()` highlights an item.
 Usually triggered by a `.mouseover` event.
 Only one item can be highlighted at a time.

-* `.focus()` is a more persistant form of highlight, triggered after a `click` event.
+* `.focus()` is a more persistent form of highlight, triggered after a `click` event.
 Multiple elements can be focused at the same time.
 Another `click` allows the removal from the current set of focused items.

 * `.selection()` selects a group of items.
 Each selection can be differentiated from another one with a visual encoding, such as color.

 * `.filter()` removes items based on a similar attribute (e.g. defined by a `.group()`)

-* `.aggregate()` groups items using a similar attribute
+* `.aggregate()` groups items sharing an attribute

 * `.time()` changes the current time point